 Today, if you’re using OpenDNS or Google Public DNS and visiting a website or using a service provided by one of the participating networks or CDNs in the Global Internet Speedup then a truncated version of your IP address will be added into the DNS request.
 The Internet service or CDN will use this truncated IP address to make a more informed decision in how it responds so that you can be connected to the most optimal server.
 With this more intelligent routing, customers will have a better Internet experience with lower latency and faster speeds.
 Best of all, this integration is being done using an open standard that is available for any company to integrate into their own platform.

-Below is an example using a patched version of BIND's dig command to add the client-subnet option.
+Below is an example using BIND version 9.10 or later's dig command from to add the client-subnet option.
 Normally, this would be done automatically by your recursive DNS resolver.
-If you're interested in using dig to play around with this, one of the authors of the IETF draft has created a patch that can be found on his website: http://wilmer.gaa.st/edns-client-subnet/

 Are there privacy concerns I should be aware of?